mikesamuel/fences-maven-enforcer-rule/src/site/markdown/index.md

 Alex is a master of git-'er-done style development -- using auto-complete to explore APIs instead of reading documentation.
-He stumbles upon some of Sally's sensitive APIs and writes code that links directly into the internals.
+He stumbles upon some of Sally's sensitive APIs and writes code that links directly with public-but-not-safe code.

 Next time he builds he gets an error message and he reads Sally's
 explanation: